What are the Different Types of Journaling? And, how do you begin?

 Travel journaling is a great way to keep track of what you did on each day of your trip, where you stayed and ate, memorable moments that you want to remember, and your impressions of places

-Milestone Journals like a Pregnancy Journal or a Baby Journal
+Milestone Journals like a Pregnancy or Baby Journal

 Another powerful tool for remembering a particular time in your life or the life of your baby in terms of milestones that occurred that you don’t want to forget.